Rickaym/Asciin.py/docs/quickstart.rst

 .. note::

-   Don't forget to blit the objects after creating them or else they won't appear.
+   Don't forget to :obj:`~Asciinpy.objects.Blitable.blit` the objects after creating them or else they won't appear.
 Not calling the refresh method will also result in freezed frames.